dvlab-research/LongLoRA/README.md

         --deepspeed "ds_configs/stage2.json" \
         --tf32 True
 ```
-- We typically make supervised fine-tuning upon the fine-tuned context extended models, `path_to_finetuned_models`, like `Llama-2-13b-longlora-32k` or `Llama-2-13b-longlora-32k-ft`.
+- There is no need to make supervised fine-tuning upon the fine-tuned context extended models.
+It is all right to directly use base model as Llama2-chat models, as the amount of long instruction following data is enough for SFT.
-- During our dataset collection, it is hard for us to collect many high-quality QA that are larger than 32768.
-Thus, if you use our `LongQA.json`, please also set `model_max_length` as 32768.
+- Our long instruction following data can be found in [LongAlpaca-12k.json](https://huggingface.co/datasets/Yukang/LongAlpaca-12k).

 ### Get trainable weights in low-rank training